Blog

 Mitigating risk under the Video Privacy Protection Act (VPPA)

 Concerned about whether you could be at risk of a Video Privacy Protection Act (VPPA) class action?
 You wouldn’t be alone.
-Since 2022, over 100 lawsuits have been filed alleging violations of the VPPA, pointing to the sharing of identifiable video viewing information via the Meta tracking pixel without user consent.
+More than a 100 lawsuits have been filed alleging violations of the VPPA, pointing to the sharing of identifiable video viewing information via the Meta tracking pixel without user consent.

 If you have video content on your website and use web tracking technology, it’s important to understand your risk under VPPA, and what strategies and tools are available to help you mitigate that risk.